ethereum-optimism/optimism/specs/glossary.md

 [address-aliasing]: glossary.md#address-aliasing

-When a contract submits a [deposit] from L1 to L2, it's address (as returned by `ORIGIN` and `CALLER`) will be aliased with a modified representation of the address of a contract.
+When a contract submits a [deposit][deposits] from L1 to L2, it's address (as returned by `ORIGIN` and `CALLER`) will be aliased with a modified representation of the address of a contract.

 - cf. [Deposit Specification](deposits.md#address-aliasing)